antonia-white/space-invaders/README.md

 - [GitHub Pages](https://antonia-white.github.io/space-invaders/) was used for deployment
 - [Git](https://git-scm.com/) was used for version control
 - [Am I Responsive](http://ami.responsivedesign.is/) was used to generate a mockup image
-- [Bootstrap](https://getbootstrap.com/) was used for website layout and responsive components
+- [Bootstrap](https://getbootstrap.com/) was used for website layout
 - [Dev Tools](https://en.wikipedia.org/wiki/Web_development_tools) was used for testing and responsiveness
 - [ResizePixel](https://www.resizepixel.com/) was used for resizing and cropping images